-June - July.
+June to July.
 Mainly southern England.
 Medium-sized buff and brown moth.
-Often found near restharrow, common toadflax, white campion, red clover.
-Found in breckland and chalk downland.
+Often found near restharrow, common toadflax, white campion, red clover on breckland and chalk downland.

 Similar to the Shoulder-striped Clover, though separated from that species by the absence of the dark shoulder-stripe marking at the base of the forewing.
 The Shoulder-striped Clover also has a more angled inner edge to the dark cross band on the forewing.

 Flies rapidly in warm sunshine visiting a range of flowers, including Viper’s Bugloss.
 Also flies after dark.